raeliz/to_do_app/README.md

 # To-Do Application tested with Playwright

 Hi there!
 This is a starter project that I am using to practice and learn Playwright and testing automation as a whole.
+I also use the command `npx playwright test --workers 1` to run the project in order.

 # Project Setup & Running Instructions